-Statutory Wording of the provision Effect of the provision Further Comments provision delegated Senior Courts Section 100 (Assignment of District Judges (of the High The provision enables the LCJ, or the Delegation in force from August Act 1981, section Court) LCJ's nominee, after consulting the LC to assign a district judge of the High 2007, in the light of the introduction of s100(5) of the 1981 Act following 100(1) (as amended) (1) The Lord Chief Justice, after consulting the Lord Chancellor- (a) may assign a district judge to one or more Court to a High Court district registry, to change that assignment. amendments contained in the Tribunals, Courts and Enforcement Act 2007. district registries; (b) may change an assignment so as to assign the district judge to a different district registry or registries (or to no district registry).
+Statutory provision delegated Wording of the provision Effect of the provision Further Comments Senior Courts Act 1981, section 100(1) (as amended) Section 100 (Assignment of District Judges (of the High Court) (1) The Lord Chief Justice, after consulting the Lord Chancellor- (a) may assign a district judge to one or more district registries; (b) may change an assignment so as to assign the district judge to a different district registry or registries (or to no district registry).
 (2) A reference in any enactment or other instrument to the district judge of a district registry is a reference to any district judge assigned to the registry concerned.
 (3) Every district judge is, by virtue of his office, capable of acting in any district registry whether or not assigned to it, but may do so only in accordance with arrangements made by or on behalf of the Lord Chief Justice.
 (4) Whilst a district judge is assigned to one or more district registries in accordance with subsection (1) he is a district judge of the High Court.
+The provision enables the LCJ, or the LCJ's nominee, after consulting the LC to assign a district judge of the High Court to a High Court district registry, to change that assignment.
+Delegation in force from August 2007, in the light of the introduction of s100(5) of the 1981 Act following amendments contained in the Tribunals, Courts and Enforcement Act 2007.

-&lt;sup>9 The Circuits are: South Eastern; Midland; Northern; North Eastern; and the, Western.
+&lt;sup>11 The Circuits are: South Eastern; Midland; Northern; North Eastern; and the, Western.